Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/Sections/whatIsANetwork.md

 Addition of these switches makes us able to connect orders of magnitude more devices, however now the process of routing becomes significantly more complicated!

 Observing how the network is an interconnected graph of hosts and switches, we form the **topology** view of the network.
-Two components that the book distiguishes between is the **Network Core**, which is the piece of the network in the center, controlled by companies, that has incredibly high speed links and carries all network traffic, and the **Network Edge** which consists of pieces that allow individual hosts to access the network.
+Two components that the book distinguishes between is the **Network Core**, which is the piece of the network in the center, controlled by companies, that has incredibly high speed links and carries all network traffic, and the **Network Edge** which consists of pieces that allow individual hosts to access the network.
 Access networks are often slower than the core, as the only serve traffic to and from a very specific location.
 You can think of the network edge to be like neighborhood roads connecting a house to the highway system, and the core to be the network of fast highways.

-[^1]: Ever since there have been two humans, there has been a need to comunicate and make said communication work.
+[^1]: Ever since there have been two humans, there has been a need to communicate and make said communication work.
 [^2]: This line can get blurry with something like your smart phone with a mobile hotspot, which can act as both a host and intermediate switch.
 As such we will clarify when something is acting like a host or switch if it's ambiguous.